merenze/git-crash-course/README.md

 # Introduction

 This is just a very basic crash course in Git fundamentals for version control and collaboration.
+It describes usage for some of the most common Git commands, as well as answering some questions I have had to research while working with Git.

 # Repositories